 Many of my stories have a sense of the outdoors.
 My best ideas always arrive when I’m in a forest or on a mountain.
 Not that I’ve written a story about a goat, not yet, but there’s time.

-There’s also links to websites such as the truly wonderful Black Pear Press, who published my Young Adult novel ‘Jimmy Cricket‘, along with a link to my book aimed at 6 – 10 year olds ‘The Roman Citizens from Class 6B‘.
+The website includes links to the truly wonderful Black Pear Press, who published my Young Adult novel ‘Jimmy Cricket‘ .
+There is also a link to my book aimed at 6 – 10 year olds ‘The Roman Citizens from Class 6B‘.